-Dr. Starr recommended the Fiscal Year (FY) 2014 Operating Budget after receiving significant internal and external input, including the Board of Education's budget interests and feedback received during public forums and meetings over the past year.
+Superintendent Joshua P. Starr released his Fiscal Year (FY) 2014 Operating Budget recommendation after receiving significant internal and external input, including the Board of Education's budget interests and feedback received during public forums and meetings over the past year.
 Input was also received from the new "Neighbor to Neighbor" initiative, which resulted in more than 20 self-guided discussions about what our community values in the budget.
 The budget was built in collaboration with the unions that represent MCPS employees-MCEA, MCAAP and SEIU-Local 500-and the Montgomery County Council of Parent Teacher Associations (MCCPTA).